Frequently Asked Questions

 - February 26th-March 11th - Special Price for Returning Families ONLY.
 The registration fee for is $185 per swimmer

 - March 12th- April 23rd – Registration is open to all families for $200 per swimmer.

 Q: What is the mailing address to send registration checks?

 A: You may withdraw from the team and request a refund on or prior to the end of the second week of practice.
 Swimmers will be refunded the registration cost minus the club's administration fee which covers insurance fees and processing costs.
 After the second week of practice, no refunds will be granted.

 Q: When do practices begin?

 A: Swim practice usually begins in early May.
-The first day of practice for the 2017 season will be Monday, May 1.
+The first day of practice for the 2023 season will be Monday, May 1st.
 The first few weeks of practice will be after school.
 Morning practice will begin after the school semester ends.
 Practice times are subject to change based on enrollment.
 Check our website for up-to-date information on the Practice tab found under the Team page.

 Q: How often are swim practices held?

 A: Practices are held five days a week, Monday through Friday at the Rattan Creek Community neighborhood pool.
 We do not require swimmers to attend every practice.
 However, the more time you swimmer spends at practice, the more improvement he/she will see.

 A: During practice, it is important for all swimmers to have the following items: